albar965/littlenavmap-manual/src/en/APPROACHES.rst

 -  ``Straight In``: Added to an approach procedure to show the course from the missed approach point (MAP) to the runway threshold.
 It is added when an approach ends with a runway fix.
-The leg has an altitude restriction 50 feet above the threshold.
+The leg has an altitude restriction 50 ft above the threshold.
 -  ``Circle to Land``: Added to an approach procedure to show the course from the missed approach point to the airport.
 It is added if an approach does not end with a runway fix.